Azure-Samples/nodejs-microservices/docs/workshop.md

 - We're using the `--omit=dev` option of the `npm ci` command to only install the production dependencies, as we don't need the development dependencies in our final Docker image.
 - We're copying the compiled code from the first stage using the `--from=build` option of the `COPY` instruction.
 This will copy the compiled code from the `build` stage to our final Docker image.

-Finally we tell Docker to expose port 4002, and run compiled `main.js` file when the container starts just like we did for the Settings API.
+Finally we tell Docker to expose port 4002, and run the `start:prod` NPM script when the container starts.

 With this setup, Docker will first create a container to build our app, and then create a second container where we copy the compiled app code from the first container to create the final Docker image.